Introduction to my 20 Years as a Jeweller

-2019! and I am proud to be celebrating twenty years as an independent jeweller.
-In 1999, I established my jewellery business.
+Proudly announcing celebrating twenty years as jeweller.
+In 1999, is the year I established my jewellery business.
 Since then, it has grown and shifted in many ways.
 Some things, however, remain constant.
-I still delight in sitting at my workbench.
+Still delighting in sitting at my workbench.
 Surrounded by my many tools and my hands blackened by working with precious metals.
 Here, in this intimate environment, I am like an alchemist, fusing materials with emotions.
-In other words, a long and exciting journey.
+Ultimately being a long and exciting journey.

 My university studies in Jewellery Design (1993 – 1998) allowed me to travel the world.
-I moved from Belgium to the UK, studying in Cambridge and Dundee.
-Afterwards, I honed my skills on courses in New Zealand and South Africa.
-Together, these allowed me to experience a host of cultures, ways of learning, and different jewellery techniques.
+Moving from Belgium to the UK, studying in Cambridge and Dundee.
+Furthermore, honing my skills on courses in New Zealand and South Africa.
+Together, these allowed me to experience a host of cultures, divers ways of learning, and different jewellery techniques.

 In a nutshell

 After graduating, I set-up my business in London.
 Designing and creating my own jewellery collections and subsequently selling these limited-edition collections through shops and galleries.
-Later, establishing my business in East Sussex, I joined The Guild of Master Craftsmen, participating in exhibitions and other events around the South of England.
+Later, establishing my business in East Sussex, and joining The Guild of Master Craftsmen.
+Participating in exhibitions and other events around the South of England.
 Here, my work evolved, mostly working to commission, making bespoke jewellery in gold and platinum.
 These days, I usually participate in one international show a year.
-In 2016, exhibiting my work at Meesterlijk in Amsterdam; in 2017 at Belgian Art Design in Gent; and the Wiener Schmucktage in Vienna in 2018.
+In 2016, exhibiting my work at Meesterlijk in Amsterdam; in 2017 at Belgian Art Design in Gent; and Wiener Schmucktage in Vienna in 2018.

 Gemstones are a constant in my work.
 Often designing my pieces around colourful gemstones.
 When buying them, I look for something that sparks my interest.
 What is different, unusual colours and/or shapes.

 Searching for individuality, especially gemstones with inclusions.
-A few tiny specs inside the stone or even a slight flaw, the imperfection which makes the gemstone perfectly unique, which is fitting to my work.
+A few tiny specs inside the stone or even a slight flaw.
+It’s the imperfection which makes the gemstone perfectly unique, befitting to my work.

 Brussels